“Shepherd…plays piano with old-soul authority and composes rich, evocative music.” Peter Hum, The Ottawa Citizen, CANADA

 As a pianist, Xaru player (traditional mouth-bow) and composer, Shepherd has forged a unique compositional and performance concept that pays homage to all his musical influences and the many great musicians he has worked with, all while continuing to look forward musically in a way, which, in the words of the great South African Jazz writer and historian, Gwen Ansell, “live in the jazz world but are never imprisoned by it”.

-Shepherd regularly performs in concert as a Solo pianist, while also leading his Trio with Shane Cooper (double bass) and Jonno Sweetman (drums).
+Shepherd regularly performs in concert as a Solo pianist, while also leading his Trio, with Shane Cooper (double bass) and Jonno Sweetman (drums).
 In the album’s liner notes, renowned arts journalist, Percy Mabandu succinctly described the ethos of the trio in this way:

 In 2013, Shepherd performed his special festival-commissioned music project, Xamissa, Place of Sweet Waters, to critical acclaim at the Festival d’Automne à Paris (Paris Autumn Festival).